 Your Child Needs Stronger Executive Function Skills.

-Here’s How to Make that Happen in Less than 7 Minutes a Day.
+Here’s How to Build Them in Less Than 7 Minutes a Day.

 If your child has executive function deficits, you’ve probably been struggling with how to help them.